cjhnbls/pipelinedb-doc-cn/aggregates.rst

   Counts the exact number of distinct values for the given expression.
 Since **count distinct** used in continuous views implicitly uses HyperLogLog for efficiency, **exact_count_distinct** can be used when the small margin of error inherent to using HyperLogLog is not acceptable.

-.. important:: **exact_count_distinct** must store all values observed in order to determine uniqueness, so it is not recommended for use when many unique values are expected.
+.. important:: **exact_count_distinct** must store all unique values observed in order to determine uniqueness, so it is not recommended for use when many unique values are expected.

 **fss_agg ( expression , k )**